Diving Burma: Liveaboard off the beaten track

-Why we don't like going to the Burma Banks 1.The sea is often bad so far offshore and there is nothing to shelter from the weather making the boat rocky and the surface interval uncomfortable.
-2. It takes a night crossing to reach the Burma banks and there is no dive sites nearby so you need to spend the whole day there 3. if you are not lucky enough (most of the time) to see the big stuff passing by, there is not much coral life going on, the landscape is quite uninteresting and the depth of the sites make bottom time quite short...
+Why we don't often go to the Burma Banks 1.The sea can be bad so far offshore and there is nothing to shelter from the weather making the boat rocky and the surface interval uncomfortable.
+2. It takes a night crossing to reach the Burma banks and there is no dive sites nearby so you need to spend the whole day there 3. if you are not lucky enough to see the big stuff passing by, there is not much coral life going on, the landscape is quite uninteresting and the depth of the sites make bottom time quite short...
 4. the current can be pretty crazy making the dives more hazardous.

 When to go for a Liveaboard in Myanmar?

 We always find it hard to answer the question: when is the best time to visit, every one of the six month season has a particularity, at the beginning of the season, you can see more cuttlefish mating for example and at the end a blossom of ghost pipe fish.
 Whale Sharks and Mantas can be seen all season long with a bit more toward the end of the season.